 Martini Winery was in fact the first winery built in the Napa Valley after prohibition.
 Their first release was in 1940 making this one of Napa’s oldest continuously operating wineries.
 In 2002 the Martini family sold the winery and it became a part of the Gallo Winery holdings – the second largest wine company in the world (behind Constellation).
 The Gallo’s and the Martini’s both being Italian and in the wine business in Northern California knew each other for a long time before the sale.
 Since Gallo purchased this winery they have retained key Martini family individuals including the grandchildren of Louis M Martini – winemaker Michael and his sister Carolyn who is involved in the business side of the operations.

 There is a lot of history here – evident as soon as you walk into the hospitality center, based a number of old photographs that line the walls.
 One photo should catch your eye – it is a black and white photograph taken in 1949 all of men, presenting some of Napa’s most prominent and early vintners.
-At the time of this update to this review only one man pictured in that photo is still living and he is standing next to his brother Robert – that would be Peter Mondavi (note that Peter passed away in early 2016).
+People in the photograph include brothers Robert and Peter Mondavi (note that Peter passed away in early 2016).
 Louis Martini is also in this picture along with Brother Timothy of the old Christian Brothers Winery.

 Louis M Martini came to the United States at the young age of 13 from Genoa, Italy – sent over by his mother to be with his father who was making a living selling fresh fish in San Francisco.
 Six years later he and his father made home wine.
 Intrigued by the art of wine making, Louis returned to Italy at age 19 to further study wine.
 Eventually he moved back to California and in 1922 during the early years of Prohibition started a winery focusing on medicinal and Sacramental wine uses as well as “grape bricks” that could legally be used in home wine making (200 gallons of wine per year per household were legal for private use during prohibition).